 10. Transition smoothly between moves to create a calisthenics or gymnastics flow

 Once you’ve gotten a decent amount of strength and can do a few intermediate moves, you could start linking them up together.
 This can help make things a lot more fun and build up your endurance while you’re at it.

 If you’re able to hold the front lever and back lever, then why not step up your game by learning to transition between the two?
 These are known as 360° Pulls:

 Or maybe like this guy, he does a MU into a forward roll, back up with a pull over and down.

 11. Implement a Steady State Training Cycle to prevent injury from training static/isometric hold exercises

-The back lever, front lever, planche, iron cross and many other intermediate to advanced moves place tremendous stress on the connective tissues that hold you together.
+The back lever, front lever, planche, iron cross and many other intermediate to advanced straight-arm moves place tremendous stress on the connective tissues that hold you together.
 The muscles may be very capable, but the connective tissue may not, especially at the elbow and shoulder joints.
-If we apply the usual progressive overload principles to these static holds, we may injure ourselves.
+If we apply the usual progressive overload principles to these static holds, we may injure ourselves because the muscles recover faster than the joints, making us think we are strong enough to keep going when our joints are not.
 The solution is to apply a Steady State Cycle.
-It’s a training cycle where you perform the same volume (e.g., 4x15sec) for 8 weeks on the same progression exercise (e.g., straddled back lever).
-This allows enough time for your connective tissue to adapt to the stresses.
+It’s a training cycle where you perform the same volume (e.g., 4x15sec) for 8-12 weeks on the same progression exercise (e.g., straddled back lever).
+In the last couple weeks, it will feel easy, and that allows enough time for your connective tissue to adapt to the stresses.
 Click here to find out how you can make your own SSC plan.